Refugees in South Korea

 South Korea joined the Convention Relating to the Status of Refugees in 1992 and became the first country in East Asia to enact its own refugee law in 2012.
-According to the Ministry of Justice in South Korea, there has been 12,208 asylum applicants since 1992 and it accepted 522 (4.2% of the total applicants) as refugees.
+According to the ministry of justice in South Korea, there have been 12,208 asylum applicants since 1992 and it has accepted 522 (4.2% of the total applicants) as refugees.
 The UNHCR categorized 44 industrialized countries in the world as refugees receiving countries.
-South Korea is one of the receiving countries in Asia-Pacific including Japan.
-The number of asylum applications in 2013 has increased by 85%; however, according to the Ministry of Justice in South Korea, the acceptance rate of refugees is 7.3% at the end of 2014.
+South Korea is one of the receiving countries in Asia-Pacific, including Japan.
+The number of asylum applications in 2013 increased by 85%; however, according to the Ministry of Justice in South Korea, the acceptance rate of refugees was 7.3% at the end of 2014.
 UNHCR said among the Parties relating to the Status of Refugees, 38% of asylum seekers were accepted as refugees, which is Korea's acceptance is much lower than international standards.
-The top nationality of asylum seekers in Korea is Pakistan (2,017) since 1994.
 The top three nationalities of people accepted as a refugee are Myanmar (154), Bangladesh (84), and Ethiopia (73).
-Refugees in Myanmar were accepted as a refugee because of political reasons but the number of refugees has decreased as the political situation in Myanmar has improved.
+Refugees from Myanmar were accepted because of political reasons but the number of refugees has decreased as the political situation in Myanmar has improved.
+Approximately 1,000 Syrian nationals came into South Korea between 2014 and 2016 and most were granted humanitarian visas.